Learn These Rhetorical Strategies to Become More Persuasive!

 Logos

-Logos is the appeal to logic.
-This strategy looks to persuade your audience by using logic and reason.
-Logos means to make your point through logical arguments, facts, documented evidence, and literal analogies.
+Logos is the appeal of logic.
+This strategy focuses on persuading your audience with arguments based on logic and reason.
+The logos approach relies on facts, documented evidence, and literal analogies.

-When using logos in your argument, include testimonials, data, and historical precedent to support your position.
-But logical causality - otherwise known as if/then statements - is also a great use of logos.
+To use logos in your arguments, make sure you include testimonials, data, and historical precedents to support your position.
+You can also use logical causality – otherwise known as if/then statements – to further your argument.

-• “The data shows that this investment consistently turns a profit year-over-year”
+• “The data shows this investment consistently turns a profit year-over-year”

-• “If our constitution calls equality self-evident, why, then, should I have been denied my due process because of my status?”
+• “If our constitution calls equality self-evident, why should I be denied due process because of my gender?”

 • “After thousands of hours of research, the science on climate change is clear”